mefelsen/mefelsen.github.io/README.md

-## Welcome to Matthew Felsen's website!
+## Welcome to Matthew Felsen's Website!

 Matthew is a student at the University of Kansas, pursuing a B.S. in Computer Engineering with an emphasis in embedded systems.